rmkanda/secure-pipeline-java-demo/README.md

 - Update the UUID in the Jenkinsfile in the Depedency Track upload section

+Hint: URL (if you have followed the exact steps) http://dependency-track.dependency-track.svc.cluster.local

 **Note:** This UUID step is not required ideally, Projects will get created automatically - Looks like some open issue

 ### New Jenkins Pipeline